ATOMIC NEVADA: 24 Truths Sure To Blow Your Mind

 Despite the fact that every single thing about what was going on at the Nevada Test Site was top secret, classified information, it didn’t take long for it to catch the attention of, oh… anyone, anywhere within 500 miles of the blast.
 It’s hard to imagine, but these infamous mushroom clouds could be seen as far away as 100 miles away from ground zero, and often were accompanied by earthquake-like rumblings.
 Whats even more difficult to believe is that folks in cities as far as San Francisco even experienced some of the seismic activity that stemmed from the Nevada Test Site.
 The shape of these explosions, which undeniably resemble a mushroom, soon became an identifier for the Nevada Test Site, Las Vegas, and the entire flipping state Nevada as a whole, while atmospheric tests were underway.
 In the most absolutely suitable ways, the Nevada Test Site soon got its very own street name: “the place where tall mushrooms grow.”

-Travel Nevada PRO TIP: When partaking in a tour at the Nevada National Test Site, pay attention to the two fenced holding pens on your left, right as you pass through the first security checkpoint.
-It most definitely seems like they might be hosing something that’s fallen victim to the Nevada elements, but no, this was exactly how they looked in all their glory.
-So what are they?
-Actual holding pens to wrangle the thousands and thousands of protestors of nuclear weapons testing… a place where NTS guards tossed anyone who crossed that security checkpoint, peaceful or not.
-And here’s a stat that’ll realllly blow your mind: 536 anti-nuclear protests were held near this very entrance that saw 37,488 participants and 15,740 arrests.
+When touring the Nevada National Security Site, pay attention to the two fenced holding pens on your left, right as you pass through the first security checkpoint.
+Here’s a stat that’ll realllly blow your mind: 536 anti-nuclear protests were held near this very entrance that saw 37,488 participants and 15,740 arrests.

 Despite the fact that the Nevada Test Site captured the laser-focused attention of millions of people around the globe, and was monumentally crucial in national security, only ONE United States President has ever visited the actual test site.
 One!
 And that was none other than the amazing John F. Kennedy.
 Still can’t quite drink that one in, but let’s keep it moving.
 Kennedy showed up, in the flesh, during December of 1962, took an aerial tour over Frenchman and Yucca flat, and visited the nuclear rocket development station, too.
 We know that nuclear weapon testing, development and stockpiling were crazy-important, but another hot-button issue during this era was understanding space travel.
 Just as we were in a race with the Soviets on nuclear weaponry development, we found ourselves in the exact same place in terms of space travel.
 We wanted to be on that dang moon… and preferable before those pesky Cosmonauts.
 Kennedy visited the NTS with the Space Nuclear Propulsion Office Manager, Harold B. Finger, and in a speech just days later, suggested that nuclear propulsion could come into play in future missions to the moon and Mars because nuclear powered rockets could potentially cut space travel in time by half.